 There are features to match you with an online accountability partner and help both of you track progress and communicate with one another.

 For this partnership to work, you both have to be committed to making it successful.
 Here are some tips for making the most of this relationship:

 Finding the right partner is foundational to building a successful relationship and achieving positive outcomes.
 Look for compatible goals, lifestyles, philosophies, and communication styles.

 Be specific about your big-picture goals and the steps to reach them

-The more specific you can be, the easier it’ll be to communicate with your accountability partner and judge how well things are going.
+The more specific you can be, the easier it’ll be to communicate with your partner and judge how well things are going.
 Before you ask someone to hold you accountable, be sure that you have very clear ideas about what is needed to accomplish your dreams.

 Develop a shared system to track progress

 There are plenty of options to track progress toward a goal, so use whatever system you’re likely to stick with.
 You could create a shared Google doc or spreadsheet, send one another pictures, use a goal-tracking app, etc.